plpxsk/primer-template/README.md

   * Go to repository `Settings` (tab on top right) - scroll down to `GitHub Pages` and in `Source` select `master branch`
   * The page will refresh.
-Scroll down again to `GitHub Pages` and find the link to your GitHub Page under "Your site is published at ..".
+Scroll down again to `GitHub Pages` and find the link to your GitHub Page under "Your site is published at ...".
-  * Open the link to view your website
+  * Open & share link
-  * You can now share that link!

-That's it!

 # Update content